Kindergarten

 Math

-• Number poems (practice writing numbers using these poems): Number Poems
+• Number poems (practice writing numbers using these poems) (GO TO PAGE 34) :number formation poems

 Literacy